 This CBT module will build upon the foundation level of knowledge and skills attained in the CBT: Core Skills module (PSYC6118).
-This module will provide you with an advanced level of knowledge and skills in CBT assessment, formulation and treatment across a range of disorders, incorporating issues of diversity, complexity, and recent developments in the field of CBT approaches.
+This module will provide you with an advanced level of knowledge and skills in CBT assessment, formulation and treatment to support individuals experiencing a range of physical and mental health difficulties, incorporating issues of diversity, complexity, and recent developments in the field of CBT including third-wave approaches.
 This module provides you with a platform from which you can develop into an effective and competent practitioner in a range of clinical settings.

 Aims and Objectives